pyblosxom/pyblosxom/docs/flavours_and_templates.rst

 More on templates later.

-PyBlosxom allows you to manage the flavours and templates for your blog in several different ways:
+Pyblosxom allows you to manage the flavours and templates for your blog in several different ways:

 1. in directories in the flavourdir, OR